 CHASSIS SERIAL NUMBER:

 The Chassis Serial Number can be found on the small plate under the hood, on the right side of the firewall.
 It is held in place with two screws and can easily be lost or switched.
-Therefore, it can also be found stamped onto the top of the right side shock tower just in front of the diagonal brace.
+Therefore, it can also be found stamped onto the top of the right side shock tower just in front of the diagonal brace (but very early model cars may not have this stamped number).
 Any parts which do not work for all years of Metropolitans are specified in the catalog with “up to” or “begin” followed by the applicable chassis serial number.
 Many parts changes happened mid-year.
 Also, the cars took at least 6 weeks to arrive at the US or Canadian distribution centers from the factory in Longbridge, UK, and often sat on a lot for some time before being sold.
 Cars were titled when sold, so the date on the title will likely be later than the production date.
 The chassis serial number is the best way to identify the correct parts for your car.

 Here is a chart showing approximate production dates: